nf-core/eager/docs/usage.md

 Indicates libraries are single stranded.

-Currently only affects MALTExtract, where it will switch on damage patterns calculation mode to single-stranded.
+Currently only affects MALTExtract where it will switch on damage patterns calculation mode to single-stranded, and genotyping with pileupcaller where a different method is used.
 Default: false.

 #### `--colour_chemistry`